saritha120/Youtube_data_Analysis/README.md

 End-to-End Data Engineering Project on YouTube Data

 Project Description:
 This project involves creating an end-to-end Data Engineering solution focused on YouTube data.
-The goal is to gain a deeper understanding of the ETL process by utilizing Python, PySpark, basic SQL, and AWS tools such as S3, Glue, Lambda, Athena, and Redshift.
+The goal is to gain a deeper understanding of the ETL process and Data Visulization by utilizing Python, PySpark, basic SQL, and AWS tools such as S3, Glue, Lambda, Athena, QuickSight and Redshift.
 The project is designed to build practical, hands-on experience in data engineering.

 Project Overview:
 This project is about securely organizing and analyzing structured and semi-structured YouTube data, based on video categories and trending metrics.